Updated 03/02/2021 with new studies and charts.

 In the spirit of our pursuit for fairer hiring, we’ve laid out our process from start to finish in this (free) resource, so that you can set up an unconscious bias-free process too (and no, you don’t need to use our platform to achieve this - although it’ll certainly make it a walk in the park).

 Applied was designed to make objective, unbiased hiring a doddle, with behavioural science research being used to shape each and every step of the hiring process.
-Gen up on how we’re changing the way the world hires by browsing our resources library or start a free trial to see how it works for yourself.
+Gen up on how we’re changing the way the world hires by browsing our resources library or booking a demo to see how it works for yourself.